 - – We need to save money

 We stood in the bus-station-come-car-park looking confused.
-Staff/locals had pointed to various buses and our fellow passengers didn’t seem that bothered about helping us.
+Staff and locals had pointed to various buses and our fellow passengers didn’t seem that bothered about helping us.
 Through the gathered passenger, I spotted another pair of travellers and had to do a comedic triple take.
 That guy with the guitar was Alan, my friend’s teenage boyfriend whose parents lived just down the road from mine in Brighton.

 I’ve never been on the bus ride like that one before or since.
-The bus was hurtling down tiny twisting roads at alarmingly high speed.
-These roads weren’t just potholed, they were similar to the surface of the moon craters and all.
-You could have thought that at that speed we would fly right over the holes but no, the wheels found their way into every single one.
+The bus was hurtling down tiny, twisting roads at alarmingly high speed.
+These roads weren’t just potholed, they were similar to the surface of the moon; craters and all.
+You would have thought that at this speed we would fly right over the holes, but no, the wheels found their way into every single one.

 It took our addled brains far too long to realise that we were at the border crossing, the bus couldn’t continue until it opened later that morning and the building to our right was a cheap hotel or dosshouse.
 To be honest, at this point we were all physically battered and mentally broken so we just sat upright in our crowded back row and prayed for a nap.

-Unlike the backpacker buses we had in encountered up to this point on the trip, this bus was clearly for locals and as such, nobody fancied trying to guide/help/advise the four clueless Westerners. ￼￼￼
+Unlike the backpacker buses we had in encountered up to this point on the trip, this bus was clearly for locals.
+As such, nobody fancied trying to guide, help or advise the clueless tourists.￼

-On the Vietnamese side, the guards were stony-faced and probably disapproving of the dusty, puffy-eyed, wild-haired Westerners in front of them.￼
+On the Vietnamese side, the guards were stony-faced and seemed disapproving of the dusty, puffy-eyed, wild-haired Westerners in front of them.

 The guards acquiesced with a curt nod and we hastened to gather our belongings, go through the X-ray rigmarole all over again and then run for our lives as the bus threatened to pull away again.